Mobius3-3/whitepaper/README.md

 ### Setup Server

 Each business wishing to use BlockAuth will need to host and maintain their own version of the BlockAuth [server](https://github.com/blockauth/server).

+The server generates login attempts which are unique to the business as all interactions are verified with [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) tokens.
-This allows the [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) tokens for each business to be signed by a unique secret.
+Each [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) token is signed by a secret, which is unique to the business.

 ### Setup Client

-Each business will need to use the BlockAuth [client](https://github.com/blockauth/client) (Javascript library) in their web application, within their login form.
+Each business will need to use the BlockAuth [client](https://github.com/blockauth/client) (Javascript library) in their web application, within a login form.

-The BlockAuth [client](https://github.com/blockauth/client) takes care of communicating with the BlockAuth [server](https://github.com/blockauth/server), however the business will need to present the data that is returned by the BlockAuth [client](https://github.com/blockauth/client) to the user within their web application.
+The client takes care of communicating with the server, however the business will need to present the data that is returned by the client to the user within their web application.

 ### User Login Attempt